Some conditions may have symptoms similar to autism; therefore, professionals must be diligent when determining a diagnosis and its treatment.

 Tuberous Sclerosis: Tuberous Sclerosis Alliance

-Landau-Kleffner Syndrome: National Institute on Deafness and other Communication Disorders
+Landau-Kleffner Syndrome: National Institute of Neurological Disorders and Stroke

 Congenital Rubella Syndrome: Helen Keller National Center for Deaf-Blind Youths and Adults